-- 1. Remove and pull out the capture rod assembly from the VCRT body. - Hold the body tight and using an adjustable or 18mm wrench, twist the nut of the service port fitting counterclockwise to loosen and remove. - Ensure the o-ring is secure on the fitting and in good condition.
+- 1. Remove and pull out the capture rod assembly from the VCRT body. - 2.
+Hold the body tight and using an adjustable or 18mm wrench, twist the nut of the service port fitting counterclockwise to loosen and remove. - 3.
+Ensure the o-ring is secure on the fitting and in good condition.
 Replace if it is scratched or damaged.
 Failure to use a good o-ring may result in leaking. - 4.
-Using proper alignment, HAND-TIGHTEN the new system fitting clockwise to the VCRT body and use the wrench to lock it into place.
+Using proper alignment, HAND-TIGHTEN the new system fitting clockwise to the VCRT body and use the wrench, torque spec: 20 to 40 inlbf (2.26 Nm to 4.52 Nm), to lock it into place.